Pangjing-Wu/fusion-start/README.md

 > [!WARNING]
-> According to my experience, if you do not freeze the driver versions, you will find that you lost your GPUs and receive error when running `nvidia-smi`.
+> According to my experience, if you do not freeze the driver versions, you may lose access to your GPUs and receive errors when running `nvidia-smi`.

 ### 5. Sync Settings